 So is a flexible spending account worth it?

 Yes, I think so because not only does the tax benefit help you save money on your taxes but since it covers a variety of things, you’ll always have a stash to pull from when you need to pay for medical expenses.
-While there are a lot of things to consider when using an FSA, don’t let that stop you from taking advantage of this benefit which can save you hundreds of dollars.
+Even though there are a lot of things to consider when using an FSA, don’t let that stop you from taking advantage of this benefit which can save you hundreds of dollars.